10. Stockton, California

 Neighborhood Scout revealed that violent crimes such as forcible rape, murder and aggravated assault are very common within city limits making the chance for the average citizen to fall victim about 1 in 64 based on FBI reported crime data.

 It would seem that safety would be a concern for many residents of this particular city with numbers that high.
-Their data also shows that within the state of California 98 percent of the other communities have lower overall crime rates, which is huge when you consider the large size of the state and number of large, heavily populated cities.
+Their data also shows that within the state of California 98 percent of the other communities have lower overall crime rates, which is a huge thing when you take into consideration the large size of the state and number of large, heavily populated cities.

 The current crime rating index from Neighborhood Scout for the city is 3 (with 100 being the safest possible) making Stockton safer than just 3 percent of the rest of the cities in the country.

-It is also important to note that the chances of becoming a victim of property crimes, as reported by their research team, are very likely for residents in the city at a recorded rate of 1 in 19 people.
+It is also important to note that the chance of becoming a victim of property crime, as reported by their research team, is very likely for residents in the city at a recorded rate of 1 in 19 people.